lingtalfi/SaveOrm/doc/save-orm.md

 ---------------------------

 In a binding relationship, a guest table has a foreign key referencing a host table.
-The guest table cannot be the right boundary (the right table) of a children relationship (explained in the next section).
+The guest table cannot be the middle table of a children relationship (explained in the next section).

 Note: this constraint is actually an experimental rule, and could be removed on the future, we will see...